-The AD7356 is a high speed, dual, 12-bit, single-supply, successive approximation analog-to-digital converter (ADC).
-The part operates from a 2.5 V power supply and features throughput rates of up to 5 MSPS.
+The AD7357 is a high speed, dual, 14-bit, single-supply, successive approximation analog-to-digital converter.
+The part operates from a 2.5 V power supply and features throughput rates up to 4.2 MSPS.

-The AD7356 contains two on-chip differential track-and-hold amplifiers, two successive approximation ADCs, and a serial interface with two separate data output pins.
-The part is housed in a 16-lead TSSOP, offering the user considerable space-saving advantages over alternative solutions.
+The AD7357 contains two on-chip differential track-and-hold amplifiers, two successive approximation analog-to-digital converters, and a serial interface with two separate data output pins.
+The part is housed in a 16-lead TSSOP package, offering the user considerable space-saving advantages over alternative solutions.

-The serial clock input accesses data from the part but also provides the clock source for each successive approximation ADC.
-The AD7356 has an on-chip 2.048 V reference.
-If an external reference is desired the internal reference can be overdriven with a reference value ranging from (2.048 V + 100 mV) to V{DD}.
+The serial clock input accesses data from the part, but also provides the clock source for each successive approximation ADC.
+The AD7357 has an on-chip 2.048 V reference.
+If an external reference is desired the internal reference can be overdriven with a reference of value ranging from (2.048 V + 100 mV) to $V{\rm DD}$.
 If the internal reference is to be used elsewhere in the system, then the reference output needs to be buffered first.
-The differential analog input range for the AD7356 is $V{CM} \pm V{REF}/2$.
+The differential analog input range for the AD7357 is $V{\rm CM}$ \pm $V{\rm REF}/2$.

-The AD7356 features power-down options to allow power saving between conversions.
+The AD7357 features power-down options to allow power saving between conversions.
 The power-down feature is implemented via the standard serial interface, as described in the Modes of Operation section.